 Machiavellianism, which is another word for emotional manipulation in romantic relationships, is characterized by a manipulative style in handling interpersonal connections that extend to a willingness to exploit others and a tendency toward emotional detachment.

 Those who resort to romantic manipulation perceive their partners to be less dependable and report having less faith in them.
 This results in controlling behavior and emotional abuse.
+Owing to this compelling need for control, they don’t hesitate in using love to manipulate their partners.
+To them, the end justifies the means.

 People who are deliberately manipulative also display high levels of cynicism and struggle with trust issues in relationships.
 Machiavellian individuals not only perceive their partners in a negative light but also seek symbiotic closeness to be able to exploit them to serve their own needs.